 If you can not establish a connection to the board double check the COM port settings.
+For safety reasons (PC protection) please always us an isolation device: Link

 Before you start

 Although we designed our DIY power PCB hardware with many safety features, such as reverse polarity protection, fixed minimal deadtime, and overcurrent protection, it is, of course, still possible to easily destroy any power electronic circuit.